ibm-cloud-docs/transit-gateway/helpful-tips.md

 * When classic infrastructure is connected to a transit gateway, it also includes any "Classic Access VPCs" attached to the account, because the subnets for these VPCs are associated with the classic infrastructure VRF.
 This is the only way to connect a transit gateway to a Classic Access VPC: by connecting the entire classic infrastructure to the transit gateway (instead of the specific Classic Access VPCs).

 * Classic connections residing in the same data center are unable to communicate with each other if they are in a different region than the transit gateway.

+## Prefix filtering considerations
+{: #prefix-filtering-considerations}

+* Only users in the account that contains the network can filter prefixes of that network.
+* You can't filter incoming prefixes from another account.
+* Prefix filters in the list are processed sequentially.
+You can modify the order at any time.
+* Review the [prefix service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits) for transit gateways.
+* For cross-account connections, only the account owner of the respective connection can modify prefix filters.
+Other accounts can view the connection, but can't modify the filters.
+* GRE tunnel configurations are not implemented as connections.
+Instead, their routes are learned directly on BGP sessions that are established over the tunnel.
+For this reason, prefix filtering is not enabled for these connections.
+* If you select **Request connection to a network in another account** as the connect reach option, you can't set prefix filters because you are not the network owner of the connection.
+Set the prefix filter on the account that owns the connection.
+* Prefix filter subnet masks are specific.
+For example, a rule that is defined as `10.10.20.0/24` does not match with subnet `10.10.20.0/28` or any other subnet prefix.

 ## Generic Routing Encapsulation (GRE) connection considerations
 {: #gre-considerations}